 Whatever my circumstances are, I’ve found that there’s this inner joy and peace that’s taken residence in my heart.
 And that’s saying a lot because if you knew me when I was younger, you know how my over-thinking would often end up in sudden bouts of depression.
 More so, if you followed my blog when I was younger, you know that I blogged a lot about my frustrations and self-inflicted loneliness too.

 But something about getting married changed that side of me.

 Sure, David can be too happy sometimes it drains all the energy out of me lol.
 But mostly his very optimistic and happy disposition in life is so contagious it balances out my melancholy side.
-It’s a real blessing how our personalities balance each other out in so many ways; and how, rather than feeling “stuck” in a long-term commitment, I feel like I’ve become a better, less uptight, and happier version of myself.
+I don’t take for granted how our personalities balance each other out in so many ways; and how, rather than feeling “stuck” in a long-term commitment, I feel like I’ve become a better, less uptight, and happier version of myself.

 You want to be able to do what you want to do, go where we want to go, and not feel “stuck” in one place.
 You want to be free to hop from one job to another and search for that one thing that will make you happy.
 You want to experiment, to try and fail, and then try again.
 And yes, singlehood does give you all of that freedom.

-But in the past 6 months, I realized that there’s also this whole new level of freedom that comes with submitting your life to someone and allowing him to take the lead.
-And it’s not a romantic thing to do, really.
-In fact, it’s mind blowing for a woman and a control-freak (yes, me) to allow another human being to, not just have an opinion in your life, but have the last say in your decision-making.
+But in the past 6 months, I realized that there’s also this whole new level of freedom that comes with having someone to make decisions with and, in most cases, allowing him to take the lead.
+It’s mind blowing for a woman and a control-freak (yes, me) to allow another human being to not just have an opinion in your life but, whose own life has be factored into your decision-making.

-But hey, I may look 10 years younger, and I may not have years of experience being a married person just yet, but what I do know about marriage is pretty basic and holds true whether you’re married for 6 months or 50 years: marriage is the picture of God’s love for the church (Ephesians 5:21-33).
+Hey, I may look 10 years younger, and I may not have years of experience being a married person just yet, but what I do know about marriage holds true whether you’re married for 6 months or 50 years: marriage is the illustration of God’s love for the church (Ephesians 5:21-33).

 I’ve been thinking a lot about these lately and I’m overwhelmed at what God is teaching me.